lilive/Freeplane-Jumper/README.md

 ## Installation

-Download the script and put it in the scripts subdirectory of the Freeplane homedir (open it via Menu > Tools > Open user directory).
+[Download QuickSearch.groovy](../../releases) and put it in the scripts subdirectory of the Freeplane homedir (open it via Menu > Tools > Open user directory).

 At Menu > Tools > Preferences > Scripts:
 - Set "script execution enabled" to Yes